3 Ways to Loosen the Grip of Perfectionism

 “I need time.”

-Saying your needs out loud is how you shift from pressure to actual support.
+Saying your needs out loud is how you shift to getting the support you need.

 A final reminder

 Perfectionism will always promise safety, but it never delivers.
-Your humanity is not a problem to fix.
-It is the whole point.
+Your humanity is never a problem to fix.